 4. Vitamin C

 Vitamin C is another vital nutrient that promotes healthy hair growth.
 As mentioned earlier, iron present in vegetables is not easily absorbed by the body when compared with iron found in meat.
-However, vitamin C plays a role in the absorption of
+However, vitamin C plays a role in the absorption of iron into the body.3 Oxidative stress (imbalance of free radicals and the body’s inability to fight its negative effects) can lead to aging or graying of hair.4 Vitamin C can fight this oxidative stress that causes hair to gray early.

 Food sources of vitamin C: Guava, bell peppers, oranges, grapefruit, strawberries, pineapple, lemon, broccoli, kale, kiwi, cantaloupe, raspberries, blackberries, watermelon, tangerines